 What is Goodwill Formula?

-The calculation of goodwill equation is done by adding the consideration paid, the fair value of non-controlling interests and the fair value of previous equity interests and then deducting the fair value of net assets of the company.
+The calculation of the goodwill equation is done by adding the consideration paid, the fair value of non-controlling interests, and the fair value of previous equity interests and then deducting the fair value of net assets of the company.